Controller in the sense of Art. 4 No. 7 of the General Data Protection Regulation (GDPR):

 Google Analytics and Google Tag Manager

 We use Google Analytics, a web analytics service provided by Google Ireland Ltd, Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland (“Google”), on our website.
-We use this analysis tool on the basis of our legitimate interests (within the meaning of Art.
-6(1)(f) GDPR) and, in doing so, are pursuing the goal of improving our website and our customer targeting.
+We use this analysis tool on the basis of your consent (as defined in Art.
+6(1)(a) GDPR), which we asked you to provide when you visited our website.
+You may withdraw your consent at any time by opting out as described below.
+The withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.

 Google Analytics uses persistent cookies that are stored on your device and enable the analysis of your usage behaviour.
 Cookies are text files in which information is stored which may then be read.
 You may refuse the storage of cookies by selecting the appropriate settings on your browser.
 Please note, however, that in this case you may not be able to use all features of this website to their full extent.